 Fern is an SDK generator and documentation platform that treats your API spec as a single source of truth.
 Beyond generating SDKs, Fern produces synchronized documentation websites, so reference docs and client libraries stay aligned without manual upkeep.

-The core compiler is open source and can run locally within your CI pipeline, giving security-conscious teams full control over where generation happens.
+The core compiler is open source and can run locally within your CI pipeline, giving teams full control over where generation happens.

 SDK generation and language support